KamgaBrayan/ModeMakers/Order.md

   "details": {
     "user_id": "The user ID is required.",
     "user_name": "The user name is required.",
-    "command_date": "The command date is required.",
+    "order_date": "The order date is required.",
-    "status": "The command status is required.",
+    "status": "The order status is required.",
     "total_cost": "The total cost is required.",
     "paiement_method": "The payment method is required.",
     "time_limit": "The time limit is required."